Links on Android Authority may earn us a commission. Learn more.

 First, back up your archive!

 Once the backup has been done, you’re ready to switch to the new phone.
-Make sure to take a note of your two-factor authentication code first, or switch the feature off on the old device.
+Make sure to note your two-factor authentication code first, or switch the feature off on the old device.
 Otherwise, your archive will be inaccessible on the new phone.

 Transfer WhatsApp to a new Android phone